 This briefing paper answers common questions about the Post Office – covering its network, funding, modernisation and services.Jump to full report >>

 The Post Office was separated from Royal Mail in 2012, and is owned by the UK Government.
 The Post Office has been undergoing a major network transformation programme.
-The company has been reforming itself in order to become self-sustaining.
+The company has been reforming itself in order to become more self-sustaining.
 This has included reducing central costs, increasing revenues, and modernising branches in the network.